nielsenjared/nielsenjared.github.io/content/blog/emotion-learning-problem-solving/index.md

 2. Ideas often lead to other ideas.

 ### Inability or Unwillingness to Incubate

 Relaxing judgment is important, but so is just relaxing in general.
 We know that in order to cultivate eureka! moments, we need to let our diffuse mode work on the problem.
 According to Adams, there are other benefits gained from taking a break:

 > Your overall compulsiveness is less fanatical when you are relaxed, and the brain is more likely to deal with seemingly silly combinations of thoughts.
 If you are never relaxed, your brain is usually on guard against non-serious activities, with resulting difficulties in the type of thinking necessary for fluent and flexible conceptualization.

 ### Lack of Challenge vs. Excessive Zeal

 We need to maintain motivation to solve a problem or learn a new skill, but we need to allow the process to unfold as it will.
 We "cannot do our best on a challenge unless we are motivated.
 On the other hand, excessive motivation to succeed, especially to succeed quickly, can inhibit the creative process.”

 ### Reality and Fantasy

 We need to give ourselves permission to fantasize.
 “The imagination is extremely powerful because it can go beyond reality.
 But in order to do this, the imagination must be set free of the constraints placed upon real acts and events.”

-## Empathy & Emotion in Learning & Problem Solving
+## Emotion in Learning & Problem Solving

 I'll leave you with one more piece of advice from Adams for effective problem solving with emotion: